Fear and Loathing in Las Vegas: Plot

 In 1971, journalist Raoul Duke and his attorney, Dr. Gonzo, are driving from LA to Las Vegas to cover the Mint 400 Motorcycle race.
-Along the way, they pick up a hitchhiker, and Duke explains the preparation for the trip, including gathering several drugs and renting the "Great Red Shark".
+Along the way, they pick up a hitchhiker, and Duke explains the preparation for the trip, including gathering quantities of several different types of drugs and renting the "Great Red Shark".
 Shortly after explaining, the two scare off the hitchhiker, and then take a large dose of LSD and finish the drive to Vegas.

 The two arrive in the lobby of the Mint Hotel, while still under the influence of LSD.
-Duke has bizarre hallucinations and acts strangely, culminating in him perceiving everyone in the bar to be giant lizards.
+Duke has bizarre hallucinations and acts strangely, culminating in him perceiving everyone in the bar to be giant lizards, devouring the women within the area.
 Gonzo, who is able to keep a level head throughout all of this, signs the two in with press credentials, and brings Duke up to their hotel room.
 They later leave to get an early look at the Mint Gun Club, where the race will be held.
 While there, Duke meets Lacerda, a photographer assigned to work with them.

 The next day, Duke and Gonzo go to the bar at the gun club and wait for the race to start.
 Once it starts, Duke is unable to tell what is going on, and goes on a side-by-side ride with Lacerda, to capture photos.
 Eventually, Duke gives up and leaves.

 Later that night, Duke and Gonzo are driving around Vegas intoxicated.
 After struggling to find parking, they go to the Desert Inn to see a Debbie Reynolds performance.
 The pair get kicked out of the show for smoking marijuana.
 They then huff some ether and wander around the Circus Circus, in a drunken stupor.
 While in the Circus Circus, Gonzo starts to feel the effects of the mescaline pills that he took earlier, and the two leave.
 Back in the hotel room, Gonzo keeps getting worse.
 When Duke eventually calms him down, he reminisces about the 1960s, and goes to sleep.

 He wakes up the next morning and finds that Gonzo is gone and there is a pile of room service receipts.
 Unable to pay, he flees, hoping to make a quick drive back to Los Angeles.
 While driving along in an extremely paranoid state, Duke eventually calls Gonzo, and finds that he was supposed to check into the Flamingo Hotel and cover a national police meeting on drug use.